azkiflay/ansible/README.md

 * Playbook: an *ordered* lists of tasks that can be run by the control node to configure remote hosts.
 Playbooks are run in control node to configure remote hosts.
 YAML is used to write playbooks, which can include tasks and variables.

 # Ansible Installation
-Instructions to install Ansible for major operating systems is available at https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html.
 The following commands can be used to install Ansible on Ubuntu.
 While Ubuntu 24.04 LTS was used in this tutorial, the commands will likely work on other Ubuntu distributions with minor changes.

 ```bash
 sudo apt update